umaxbhat/Durham-Homeownership-Gap/README.md

 Results indicate that the trend identified in the most recent CHA report is not applicable on a broader scale.
 Between 2019 and 2022, the Black-white homeownership rate gap remained relatively stable.

-Thanks to Warren Lowell at Duke for suggesting a closer look at the 2023 Durham County CHA.
+Thanks to Warren Lowell at Duke University for suggesting a closer look at the 2023 Durham County CHA.